ciatph/sqlitemerge/README.md

 ## USAGE
 1. Run init.bat (1) time only, if there is no maindb.db file yet
 2. Grab a copy of any of the device's AppDataCollect.db
 3. Create sub directories inside /databases numbered 00, 01...0N.
 Put an AppDataCollect.db inside each.
+Sample directory and database file hierarchy:
 /databases ->
 00/AppDataCollect.db
 01/AppDataCollect.db
 4. Run merge.bat.